Remote Learning Plan

 How will my child’s special educational needs be supported?

 Work will be planned according to the child’s needs.
 Where specific, individual support plans are in place work will be set according to this.
-A teacher or teaching assistant will provide further guidance.
-This may be a telephone call home or uploading video clips or further guidance via Showbie.
+A teacher or teaching assistant will provide further guidance and support sessions via zoom.

 How and when will my child/ren hear from their teacher and get feedback?

 Your children will receive a response from a member of staff regularly in a variety of forms.
-This may be wellbeing and ‘How are you doing with your activities?’ check on Showbie or by telephone.
-Staff will feedback on your child’s learning regularly so that your child does not go off track if they have had a misconception.
-Feedback will come in many forms including written/typed comments, acknowledgment of learning, or staff audio-recorded feedback.
+This may be well-being check and ‘How are you doing with your activities?’ check on Showbie or by telephone.
+Staff will feedback on your child’s learning regularly to motivate your child and so your child does not go off track if they have had a misconception.
+Feedback will come in many forms including written/typed comments, acknowledgment of learning, whole class feedback in zoom calls, or staff audio-recorded feedback.
 Your child may receive additional challenges to think about in their further learning if they have found something easy or they may get another similar activity if they need the extra practice of the skill.

 Children do not need to respond to their feedback that their teachers give however they may well need to act on the advice given in their future learning, just as they would do in school.
 If your child does not understand their task, they can contact the teacher via Showbie to let them know and the teacher will respond when they are able to do so.